 President Obama started the process to make Mallows Bay, nearly half-way down the Potomac River, a national marine sanctuary.
 It was once a ship dumping ground.
+In 2019, Congress approved it.

 The crazy story of these 14 square miles starts in World War I when the country needed ships to cross the Atlantic to supply troops.
 Steel was hard to come by and in 1917 an engineer by the name of Frederic Eustis talked the U.S. Shipping Board into building 731 wooden steamships ranging between 240-300 feet long.
 To put it into perspective, the historic USS Constellation frigate in Baltimore is 179 feet long.